quic/aimet-model-zoo/zoo_torch/Docs/SuperRes.md

 `<root-path>/set5/SR_testing_datasets/Set14`

 ## Download model
-Download the *PyTorch ABPN* model checkpoints from the [Releases](/../../releases) page to any location in your workspace.
+Download the checkpoints corresponding to *your model* from the [Releases](/../../releases) page to any location in your workspace.
 Extract the tarball files corresponding to your model variant(s) of interest.

 Please note the following regarding the downloaded checkpoints:
 - All model architectures were reimplemented from scratch and trained on the *DIV2k* dataset (available [here](https://data.vision.ee.ethz.ch/cvl/DIV2K/)).